-The RS-232 connector on the serial cable is wired so that a standard 'straight through' 9 pin D-sub cable may be used to connect the modules to a standard serial port such as COM ports on PCs.
-Note that this device complies with the EIA232 standard in that it uses signal levels from +/-12V to +/- 12V.
-It will can also operate correctly at TTL (0 to +5V) levels.
+A standard DB-9F is provided for RS-232 communications.
+Power may also be supplied via this connector if desired.
+In addition, the user may use the two middle pins of the power connector for serial communications.
+The RS-232 connector on the serial cable is wired so that a standard 'straight through', 9 pin D-sub cable may be used to connect the modules to a standard serial port such as COM ports on PCs.
+Note that this device complies with the EIA232 standard in that it uses signal levels from $\pm 12V$ to $\pm 12V$.
+It can also operate correctly at TTL (0 to +5V) levels.
 To use standard RS-232 no modifications are required.
-For TTL, please see below.
+For TTL, please refer to the Table below.

-Table 3: RS-232 Pinout
+Figure 13: RS-232 Pinout